Is there a Power Battle at Your Home emotional needs

 - Take a deep breath; and look at your own needs: are you lonely, are you needing real companionship and support?

 - Look carefully: do you get more or less of the love you want complaining to him?
 Of course, you get less or nothing!

-LEAVE this interaction by changing your own behavior; STOP being the demanding; PLAY a different game....
+LEAVE this interaction by changing your own behavior; STOP being demanding; PLAY a different game....

-If you learn to identify what are your own needs; and give yourself permission to manage them, then detach from the assumption that you need to ask him for solutions; and begin looking around for other opportunities to be nurtured…other life awaits you.
+If you learn to identify what are your own emotional needs; and give yourself permission to manage them, then detach from the assumption that you need to ask him for solutions, and begin looking around for other opportunities to be nurtured... another life awaits you.